millertp1/Wood_Tracking_Method/README.md

 # Wood_Tracking_Method
 Forest certification is becoming a significant indicator of corporate responsibility within the wood products industry.
 Blockchain technology can improve electronic traceability and ensure reliability, transparency, and security for certified raw materials and wood products.
 One of the significant challenges with tracking and verifying wood is finding affordable and feasible technology to do so.
 This use case will investigate if wood can be accurately tracked throughout the supply chain to ensure certification integrity.

-Three partners of the supply chain are depicted with five steps along the supply chain, to illustrate the method and keep the transactions simplified.
-The partners of the supply chain and their activity within the supply chain following the traceability method follow these steps:
+The blockchain execution is illustrated and stored in the figures folder.

+Pseudo-algorithm: If the microtaggant QR code matches with the input criteria and supplier identifier, then continue, if not revert.
+If the forester logged in the microtaggant QR code, then create associated log token.
+If the sawmill scans the microtaggant QR code, it accepts the log tokens, then continues.
+For the accepted tokens if they are equal to required number inputs and required number of supplier addresses, the recipe for the new product (board) is attained, sawmill creates board token.

 1. Trees in a certified forest are harvested.
-The ends of the logs are tagged with a QR code using the stencil and microtaggant paint.
+The ends of the logs are tagged with a QR code using a stencil and microtaggant paint.
 The QR code will house tree location, season, and species.
 This will act as the certification necessary to create the log token.

-    a.
+The microtaggant paint scans from both the forester and sawmill (data/Forester_Mircotag_Scan.xlsx & data/Board_TokenConditions_Sawmill.xlsx) will be matched against the criteria set in the  data/Microtag_Scan_Key.xlsx

+The tracking process begins with script:

+Wood_Tracking:MicrotagScan.R - The initial microtaggant QR code scan is done by the forester, which corresponds to the physical logs that have been cut.
+To meet the conditions of acceptable products in the supply chain, the QR code scan must satisfy 3 3 parameters of the token contract.
+Identified in the script

 The forester supply chain partner will sign into the blockchain app via phone/tablet.
 The main          screen will have 3 options: "resource supplier", "producer" and "retail".
 The forester supply           chain partner will choose "resource supplier", the next screen will have names of approved              certified forest suppliers, and the user will choose their forest.
 The user will be prompted to         provide a user ID unique to the supplier.
 The user will verify the microtaggant and QR code by          scanning the QR code and verifying the microtaggant, which will satisfy 2 out of 3 parameters of         the token contract.
 The last part of the token contract will be verified with the blockchain's          app ability to record/verify the location of data inputs.

 2. The resource supplier, the forester, creates a log contract once the microtaggant QR code is recorded, and the location is verified.
 Within the log contract, token contracts are created to represent batches of logs.
 The physical logs are transported to the lumber yard.
 The created token batch is sent to the sawmill through the execution of the transfer contract function.